NyteshadeXT/PF2e-Core-Vault/3-Rules/Bestiaries/Bestiary 3/Slithering Pit.md

   - name: ""

   - name: "Transparent"
     desc: "  A slithering pit is so clear it's difficult to spot.
-A successful DC 30 Perception check check is required to notice a stationary slithering pit, and a creature must be [[Actions/Search|Searching]] to attempt this check.\nA creature that walks into the pit's space might fall into any pit currently in effect due to Dimensional Pit."
+A successful DC 30 Perception check check is required to notice a stationary slithering pit, and a creature must be [[Actions/Search|Searching]] to attempt this check.\n\nA creature that walks into the pit's space might fall into any pit currently in effect due to Dimensional Pit."

 abilities_mid:
   - name: ""